autoelab/pythonelab/README.md

 ## Oh you want patch notes?
 Here:

 - There are just two inputs now: Username and Password.
-Don't mess that up.
+I hope nobody would mess that up.
 - Delay option is removed because who cares?
+I bet no one ever used it.
-- It will generate reports whether you want it to or not.
+- This script will generate reports whether you want it to or not.
-- This script doesn't care if you already solved a question or not.
+- It doesn't care if you already solved a question.
 It will overwrite your solution either way.

 ## Feel like reading more?
 Here: